-6. Dismissal
+Dismissal

-Any paid staff member may be dismissed from employment with The Silhouette by a three-quarters majority vote of The Silhouette Board of Publication.
+Any paid staff member may be dismissed from employment with the Silhouette by a three-quarters majority vote of the Silhouette Board of Publication.

-This decision shall be subject to ratification by the MSU Executive Board;
+This decision shall be subject to ratification by the CFMU Board of Directors.

 A member may be dismissed for any of the following reasons:

-Acting in contempt or contrary to this policy or any policy of The Silhouette;
+Acting in contempt or contrary to this policy or any policy of the Silhouette;

 Acting in contempt or contrary to any known decision of the staff or the Editorial Board taken with quorum present;